barteksalsa/mhs5200a/README.md

 About setwave5200
 =================

-*This is an early, but working, work in progress.*
+**This is an early, but working, work in progress.**

-The repository itself is forked from https://github.com/wd5gnr/mhs5200a.
+The repository itself is forked from [link](https://github.com/wd5gnr/mhs5200a).
 That repository provides a lot of useful information.
 Please visit it first.

-h1.
-Motivation
+# Motivation

 Scripts in the original repository have constraints: